 So ignore the recipes for Bacon and Egg Salad or German Potatoes.
+(Though those look pretty darn delicious!)
 Instead choose the healthy recipes like the ones for Edamame Hummus, Ginger and Lemon Roasted Chicken with Braised Fennel, and Smoky Roasted Peaches.
 Or just enjoy the beautiful food photography from Stephen Morello.

 A pumpkin inspired 5 Ingredient Fix

 It’s very easy to make roasted pumpkin seeds, also known as pepitas.
 Last year, I used Simply Recipes’ Toasted Pumpkin Seeds method of boiling the seeds in salt water and then roasting it.
 This worked out very well, but I used too much salt.
 Next time, I’m going to use half as much – about half of what Elise recommends.
 If you’re reading this during the summer or winter, you can often find pepitas in the Hispanic section of your supermarket.
 And I know Trader Joe’s carries pepitas/pumpkin seeds year round.

 Not only is this trail mix a healthy alternative to Halloween candy, but it’ll work as a Thanksgiving football game snack, too, especially when you have extra dried cherries or cranberries from other dishes you may be making.

 - For a treat, stir in some dark chocolate chips or crushed up pieces of dark chocolate bars.
 The darker the chocolate, the better!

 - If there are nut allergies in the family, omit the almonds.
 You can use pine nuts instead, as they’re really a seed and not a nut.

 - Substitute other dried fruit, like chopped up dates, prunes or raisins.

 - Sprinkle a little bit of the trail mix on your morning oatmeal or use it to make a yogurt parfait.